Honest Logo Design is it being transparent and raw?

 But of course, as a professional designer there must be a point when you knuckle down and do your job to the best of your ability.
 Once a contract has been agreed to, dedication to your craft must win out.

-Every successful logo designer must focus on creating a great design first and foremost, one that is memorable, effective, and achieves the intended goals for the company.
+Every successful logo designer must focus on creating a great and honest logo design first and foremost, one that is memorable, effective, and achieves the intended goals for the company.
 This is part of designer ethics.

 Ideally the designer’s role in telling the stories of businesses should be to create a recognisable symbol for a company, and hopefully one that is universally recognisable (think Apple, or the Nike swoosh) and one that embodies the soul of the company.
-This isn’t always possible of course, but it would be a very interesting world indeed if logos were to more accurately represent the company they stood for.
+This isn’t always possible of course, but it would be a very interesting world indeed if transparency in logo design were to more accurately represent the company they stood for.

-I’d be very curious to see how the ethics of international businesses would change if logos told their stories in full.
+I’d be very curious to see how the ethics of international businesses would change if their honest logo design told their stories in full.
+Do you want to work with ethical designers with integrity?
+Talk to us at TLC